y41-y41/Hide_from_the_vortex/README.md

 > 🌪️ Third Best Overall — MasseyHacks XII

-A tornado evacuation demo app that shows you which nearby building to run to and how to get there, based on who you are.
+A tornado evacuation demo app that shows you which nearby building to run to and how to get there, based on who you are and where you are.

 ---